KuldeepSheoran/Image-Upload-Preview/README.md

 Image-Upload-Preview
 ====================

-The source code provide you the ability of previewing selected image before uploding and you can remove unwanted images
+The source code provide you the ability of previewing selected images before uploding and you can remove unwanted images